Peppson/Radio-Nodes/README.md

 # Radio Nodes
-The Radio Node is an ATtiny84A-based module equipped with an NRF24L01 radio.
+The Radio Node is an ATtiny84-based module equipped with an NRF24L01+ radio.
 It serves as the "end node" in the [MQTT-Radio-Gateway](https://github.com/Peppson/MQTT-Radio-Gateway) network.
-Can run directly on 2-7V, a small solarpanel or approximately 50 days with a small battery (3300mAh).
+Can run directly on 2-7V, a small solarpanel or approximately 50 days with a small battery (3000mAh).
-Or why not all three?:)
+Or why not all three? >:)

 - [Pcb](#Pcb)
 - [Schematic](#Schematic)